 “Accomplishing a more sustainable healthcare model, that facilitates access to patients’ medical records and has integrated, comprehensive information about them, will only be possible through interoperability.”

 It is worth mentioning that interoperability is not only a challenge for the healthcare sector, but also for many private companies and public administrations.
-It is, however, true that the latter have a simpler adoption process, thanks to solutions such as WSO2.

 If you want to increase your company’s productivity, and efficiently manage and control information across all components, contact our representatives; they will be thrilled to address all of your questions!